FAQs

 ART is most successful when clients are motivated to put the issue behind them. -

-Both use bilateral stimulation (eye movements) to help the brain reprocess traumatic memories, but that’s where the similarities end.
+Both use bilateral stimulation (eye movements) to help the brain reprocess traumatic memories, but there are several significant differences between the two.

 EMDR typically requires building significant rapport before trauma processing can begin, which means several sessions of groundwork first.
 ART doesn’t depend on that established relationship in the same way.
 We can often begin processing in the first session, meaning you experience relief sooner.

 With EMDR, you’ll likely describe your trauma out loud in detail during processing.
 ART works differently: you hold the images in your mind, but you don’t have to narrate them to me.
-For partner betrayal trauma, where the images might be explicit, humiliating, or involve your partner with someone else, not having to verbalize everything matters.
+For partner betrayal trauma, where the images might be explicit, humiliating, or involve your partner with someone else, many clients appreciate this difference.

 The result: ART typically resolves trauma in 1-5 sessions, while EMDR often requires significantly more (6-12+).
 You’ll leave able to remember what happened without the emotional charge so that you can make clear decisions about your relationship, sleep through the night, and stop being ambushed by intrusive images every time you close your eyes.